nhanho2508/chat-multiple-pdf-new/README.md

-# 📚 Chat with Multiple PDFs using LangChain & FAISS
+# 📚 Chat with Multiple Documents using LangChain & FAISS

 This is a **PDF-based chatbot application** that allows users to upload multiple PDFs and interact with them using **OpenAI** models.
 It leverages **LangChain** for conversational AI and **FAISS** for efficient vector storage.